 We sat down with Wesley Farrell, Partner at Farrell, Patel, Jomarron & Lopez for a Q & A session about the NFL Concussion Settlement Agreement.
 Here’s what Mr. Farrell had to say about his role as counsel for ex-NFL or affiliated league players diagnosed with ALS, Parkinson’s Disease, Alzheimer’s, Dementia, CTE, and other related head injuries:

 “Far too often, players are put back on the field despite the head injury they sustain.
 When you factor in that helmets don’t provide the most safety, it can be a dangerous situation for any player.
 The amount of information now known about concussions has increased the reasons for concern over the last few years.
 More and more individuals have been experiencing the long-term problems associated with concussions and related head injuries, making it a serious issue in the sports world.This has been brought to life even further with the discussions involving chronic traumatic encephalopathy (CTE).”

 Q: Who is included in the Settlement Class?

 A: The Settlement Class includes three groups:

-Representative Claimants: Authorized representatives, who are ordered by a court or other official, of deceased, legally incapacitated or incompetent Retired NFL Football Players.
+Representative Claimants: Includes Authorized representatives and legally incapacitated or incompetent retired NFL football players.
 Both “incapacitated” and “incompetent” mean that the Player is unable to look after his own affairs.

-Derivative Claimants: Someone who has a right to recover because he or she has a certain relationship with a living or deceased Retired NFL Football Player (for example, a Player’s spouse who asserts the right to recover because of her husband’s injury).
-These relationships may include spouses, parents, children, or other relationships depending on the state law that applies to the person.
+Derivative Claimants: Someone who has a right to recover because he or she has a certain relationship with a living or deceased Retired NFL Football Player.

 Q: Who will receive the money and how?